Villa Florentine – Dreamy elegance and a warm welcome on the hill of Fourvière.

 No chance of going hungry here – Lyon is the gastronomic capital of France, with a unique culinary tradition centered on bouchons – small, friendly bistros serving hearty food.
 Be adventurous – they serve all parts of the animal here, head to hooves.
 There’s also an extraordinary concentration of Michelin-starred restaurants.
 Do check opening hours and be aware that many bars and restaurants are shut on Sundays and Mondays.

 - Restaurant Les Loges – The place to go for dramatic fine dining.
-Enjoy bold yet refined Michelin-starred cuisine by chef Anthony Bonnet – think a starter of black truffle, onion cream, and veal sweetbreads – in the glass-roofed Florentine courtyard at the heart of Cour des Loges.
+Enjoy bold yet refined Michelin-starred cuisine by chef Anthony Bonnet – think a starter of black truffle, onion cream, and veal sweetbreads – in the glass-roofed Florentine courtyard at the Cour des Loges hotel.
 The stunning location is enhanced by candlelight.
 Reservations required.
-5-minute walk (0.2 mile).
+(0.2 mile).

 - Daniel et Denise – Expect fantastic versions of hearty Lyonnais bouchon classics such as tablier sapeur (breaded tripe) and pan-fried calf’s liver, and an award-winning pâté en croûte (duck foie gras and veal sweetbread pie).
 No wonder the owner Joseph Viola holds the title of Meilleur Ouvrier de France (Chef of the Year 2004).
 6-minute walk (0.2 mile) to the Vieux Lyon branch on Rue Tramassac.